 ‘There are two unique aspects of Robo-Mate: One is the construction of the passive arm module.
 Unlike other passive arms, it provides a constant lift no matter where your hands are and without any heavy motors and batteries.
 The second aspect is our modular concept: We have seen that there is no one-size-fits-all approach to the problem of heavy object handling.
 By providing different modules, we allow industry to select the one module or the combination of modules that is best to perform a given task.

-Our expertise is in software development, implementation of complex software solutions/system integrator and maintenance of software/IT systems for world-wide customers.
+Our expertise is in custom software development, implementation of complex software solutions, system integration and maintenance of software/IT systems for world-wide customers.